dannycahoon/apiWorkshop/environments/README.md

 To learn more, visit [PM Demo Environment Details](./pmDemo.md)

+>Note: Whenever there is a link, open it in a new tab (right-click->"Open Link in New Tab").
+This way you will maintain your place this lab guide without having to re-orient yourself after completing a task from a linked tutorial, etc

 ## GSE Demo Central
 An environment that is provisioned to you under demo.oracle.com.
 This is a short-term environment, that does require you to set up your gateway, but you have much more control and can dig deeper into API Platform CS.

 To learn more, visit [GSE Demo Central](./gseDemo.md)

+>Note: Whenever there is a link, open it in a new tab (right-click->"Open Link in New Tab").
+This way you will maintain your place this lab guide without having to re-orient yourself after completing a task from a linked tutorial, etc

 ## Internal environment options (Oracle Employees only)
 There are some environment options available internally to Oracle Employees that require VPN access.